ltrgoddard/thesis/temp.markdown

 *A Manner of Utterance* (2009) collects a number of articles on the same subject.
-Further analysis is provided by dedicated editions of the journals *Jacket* (24, 2002), *QUID* (17, 2006) and *Glossator* (2, 2010), while doctoral theses focussing primarily on Prynne have been produced by N.R.
+Further analysis is provided by dedicated editions of the journals *Jacket* (24, 2002), *QUID* (17, 2006) and *Glossator* (2, 2010), while doctoral theses focusing primarily on Prynne have been produced by N.R.
 Burrell, D.S.
 Marriott, Anthony Mellors, Rachel Campbell-Johnston, Birgitta Johansson, Sutherland, Ryan Dobran and Matthew Hall.[^3]